openxla/stablehlo/rfcs/20230623-compatibility.md

 order to achieve this goal, we propose the following changes to the StableHLO compatibility - please let us know of any feedback you have!

-#### Proposed Compatibility Window

-On average, Android phones receive 3 years of OS update guarantee(e.g. Pixel update Policy, update policy from other companies), and such OS updates must not break existing models on-device.
-Given that, we would like to propose a backward compatibility window of 3 years for StableHLO to support this use case.
-Additionally, new models that don’t use new features must be runnable on these supported OS, so we would also like to propose a 3 year forward compatibility window.
-And we would like to work with you to determine when should the compatibility window be extended.

 #### Proposed VHLO Compatibility Guarantees

 Up until this point the StableHLO project has focused on compatibility